Vishnu9804/Attendance-Application/README.md

 - Easy-to-use interface for marking attendance
 - Support for multiple events or classes
 - Date and time stamp for each attendance record
-- Export attendance data in CSV format
+- Export attendance data in format

 ## Installation